-During Quarter Four, we were able to relax some guidelines, particularly across non-clinical sites, and phase out the social distancing audits.
-The Infection Prevention and Control (IPC) Group designated the entie Myland Hall site as a healthcare setting, so type 2R mask restrictions remained in place.
+During Quarter 4, we were able to relax some guidelines, particularly across non-clinical sites, and phase out the social distancing audits.
+The Infection Prevention and Control (IPC) Group designated the Myland Hall site as a healthcare setting, so type 2R mask restrictions remained in place.

-Personal Protective Equipment and COVID-19 Testing
+Personal Protective Equipment and Covid Testing

 The Estates Team continued to order, store, and distribute PPE for the Myland Hall site throughout 2021-22.
 During this period, the PPE hub based at St Elizabeth Hospice in Ipswich was shut down, and stocks are now provided directly to site by NHS Supply via a third party supplier.
-The Team also managed the supply of PCRs and LFDs, ensuring sufficient stocks were always held on site to support surge testing during potential outbreaks.
+The Team also managed the supply of PCR and LFD, ensuring sufficient stocks were always held on site to support surge testing during potential outbreaks.